 Red Campion, Silene dioica.
 An attractive perennial found in woodlands, hedgerows and along verges.
 The deep pink flowers have 5 main petals that split at the tips and bloom from May to September.
 This clump forming plant is very attractive to bees, butterflies, moths and hoverflies.

 Foxglove, Digitalis purpurea.
 This biennial or short lived perennial, is commonly found along woodland edges, heaths, verges and hedgerows.
 From June to September, a collection of distinctive bell shaped flowers with spotty centres, bloom on tall stems.
 Attractive to bees.

-10 gram packets of native flower seed.
+All native flower seed are 10g packs.
+Bee Meadow 175g pack.
 See back of individual packs for sowing instructions.